 Backtesting is a procedure used to verify the predictive ability of the VaR calculations involving the comparison of hypothetical daily profits and losses under the buy-and-hold assumption with the estimates from the value-at-risk model.
 An outlier is a hypothetical buy-and-hold trading loss that exceeds the Group's value-at-risk estimate.

-In our backtesting in 2016, Deutsche Bank observed 3 outliers driven by market events.
-Deutsche Bank continues to believe that our value-at-risk model will remain an appropriate measure for our trading market risk under normal market conditions.
+DB AG Bangkok had two negative outliers in 2019.
+Deutsche Bank continues to believe that our value-atrisk model will remain an appropriate measure for our trading market risk under normal market conditions.